Sharmarke Ali Saleh: Overview

-The Hajj Sharmarkay in his youth was a man of valour: he could not read or write; but he carried in battle four spears, and his sword-cut was recognisable.
-He is now a man about sixty years old, at least six feet two inches in stature, large-limbed, and raw-boned: his leanness is hidden by long wide robes.
+The Hajj Sharmarke in his youth was a man of valour; he could not read or write.
+Nonetheless he carried in battle four spears, and his sword-cut was recognisable.
+He is now a man about sixty years old, reaching at least six feet two inches in stature, large-limbed, and raw-boned; his leanness is hidden by long wide robes.
 He shaves his head and upper lip Shafei-fashion, and his beard is represented by a ragged tuft of red-stained hair on each side of his chin.
 A visit to Aden and a doctor cost him one eye, and the other is now white with age.
 His dress is that of an Arab, and he always carries with him a broad-bladed, silver-hilted sword.
 Despite his years, he is a strong, active, and energetic man, ever looking to the " main chance."
-With one foot in the grave, he meditates nothing but the conquest of Harar and Berberah, which, making him master of the seaboard, would soon extend his power as in days of old even to Abyssinia.
+With one foot in the grave, he meditates nothing but the conquest of Harar and Berbera, which, making him master of the seaboard, would soon extend his power as in days of old even to Abyssinia.
 To hear his projects, you would fancy them the offspring of a brain in the prime of youth: in order to carry them out he would even assist in suppressing the profitable slave-trade.

+Shermake and the Battle of berbera 1827

-Sharmarke started out as a Nakhuda (Captain) of a Somali vessel and trader.
-According to Frederick Forbes, a contemporary figure who retells the story of an attack of a trading brig in the Gulf of Aden, in 1825 the British brig the 'Mary Anne' on its way from Mauritius had been attacked and plundered in Berbera, resulting in several British crewman being killed.
+Sharmarke started out as a Nakhuda (captain) of a Somali vessel and trader.
+According to Frederick Forbes, a contemporary figure who retells the story of an attack of a trading brig in the Gulf of Aden, in 1825 the renowned British brig 'Mary Anne', on its way from Mauritius had been attacked and plundered in Berbera, resulting in several British crewman being killed.
 Sharmarke rescued and protected the remaining survivors, more so out of policy and pragmatism.
 This incident aided his burgeoning relations with the British government and eventually lead to a commercial treaty with the British East India Company some twenty years later.